LukePappa/Ourism/k.md

 What exists is the direct reality of Divine Love.
 It has become distorted into egocentric desire, creating the false perception of separation and multiplicity.
-Providence is such that each of us perceives a world wherein we attune to God by learning to love others selflessly.
+Providence is such that each of us perceives a world wherein we re-attune to God by learning to love others selflessly.